nasirkhani/Adminhub/Apache_Airflow_2/modular_install/reorder/S03-RabbitMQ_Cluster_HA_Setup.md

 sudo rabbitmqctl list_permissions -p airflow_host
 ```

-### Step 3.5: Configure RabbitMQ for Production (this is arbitrary section and not tested)
+### Step 3.5: Configure RabbitMQ for Production (this is arbitrary section and did NOT approved and tested before)

 **⚠️ IMPORTANT: Replace `<RABBIT_*_IP>` placeholders with your actual RabbitMQ VM IP addresses.**